-What customer data security means to my brand?
+What does customer data security mean to my brand?

 However, that appreciation and trust can quickly erode when personal data – from credit card numbers to shoe size – falls into the wrong hands.
-If that happens to your business, you will not only face potential legal and financial issues, you can also significantly diminish the value of your brand in your customers’ eyes.
+If that happens to your business, you will not only face potential legal and financial issues, you can also significantly diminish brand trust.

-- Think about deleting data.
+3. Consider deleting data that’s not essential to you.
 Yes, there are business advantages to keeping customer information on file.
-Depending on your business, your customers might appreciate privacy more than a special, data-driven offer.
+But, depending on your business, your customers might appreciate privacy more than a special, data-driven offer.
+A data purge could make sense if you’ve gathered too much data and are having trouble extracting meaningful information or aren’t able to apply it strategically.
+You could also save money on storage costs.

-- Communicate with customers.
+5. Communicate with customers.
 Using simple, clear terms, let your customers know what you are doing to keep their information safe.
+While the terms encryption and tokenization might mean something to you, take into consideration your customers’ knowledge of the credit card processing universe.

 Plain and simple, lost customer data is easier to recover than lost customer trust.
 When you tell customers how you are protecting their information, you increase their level of comfort with your company.
 And that is good news for your brand.